High-Capacity Kayak Racks

 It can hold up to 50 lbs per kayak and includes straps and tie-downs for them.
 Although the Stax Pro2 states that it has a 2-boat capacity, up to 4 kayaks can be supported on this rack with the purchase of additional foam blocks and straps.
 It also features Malone’s “JAWZ” mounting hardware, allowing this rack to fit almost all round, square, or aerodynamic crossbars.

-People who purchased the Malone Stax Pro2 said that the rack works well and is easy-to-install.
+People who purchased the Malone Stax Pro2 said that the rack works well and is easy to install.
 Not many people encountered issues when using this kayak rack.

-Due to its solid and easy-to-use design while still being an affordable price, it is our pick for the best value stacker kayak rack.
+Due to its solid and easy-to-use design while still being affordable price, it is our pick for the best value stacker kayak rack.

 Best 4-Kayak Roof Rack